 Lack of authoritative data sources and common terminology

 Too often companies have multiple sources with differing terminology for the same information.
-As a result, employees cannot fully rely on the information in their Regulatory Information Management (RIM) system.
+As a result, employees cannot rely on the information in their Regulatory Information Management (RIM) system completely.
 The true data is somewhere, obviously, but lack of trust makes people set up their own spreadsheets and databases.
-So, any time a question is raised these different sources need to be verified.
+So, any time a question is raised, these different sources need to be verified.

 Similarly, regulators face the same problems with having multiple sources for the same information and inconsistent terminology.
 Therefore, the EU regulators implemented a structure called XEVMPD and initiated the development of ISO IDMP.
 IDMP is a further extension of XEVMPD-like data and data types).
 Both the EU-EMA and US-FDA are developing standardized terminology to be used for the IDMP structure.
-Industry should take advantage of these initiatives as they are key to manage unambiguous authoritative data sources within their own organizations.
-This should be seen as an opportunity for succesful digitalization and not only as a compliance related challenge.
+The industry should take advantage of these initiatives as they are key to manage unambiguous authoritative data sources within their own organizations.
+This should be seen as an opportunity for successful digitalization and not only as a compliance-related challenge.

 We help companies to establish a strong and reliable RIM solution.
 One that can be used as a transparent source of truth across regulatory affairs and beyond.
 In more detail, this includes efficient registration planning, tracking and reporting and timely management of health authority correspondence and commitments.

-Qdossier helps to streamline end-to-end regulatory information management by optimized daily business workflows.
-Our consultants understand the importance of data governance, minimizing data duplication, real-time availability of data and flexible reporting.
-So consequently, this will help you implementing the right combination of technical and procedural measures to achieve this and support different regulatory use cases.
-These use cases extend beyond the Regulatory Affairs department and include Change Control, Safety Reporting, XEVMPD and Serialization.
+Qdossier helps to streamline end-to-end regulatory information management by optimizing daily business workflows.
+Our consultants understand the importance of data governance, minimizing data duplication, real-time availability of data, and flexible reporting.
+So consequently, this will help you implement the right combination of technical and procedural measures to achieve this and support different regulatory use cases.
+These use cases extend beyond the Regulatory Affairs department and include Change Control, Safety Reporting, XEVMPD, and Serialization.